UniversalDependencies/docs/_cpg/feat/Clitic.md

 ### <a name="Yes">`Yes`</a>: it is clitic

-Clitic pronouns are the weak forms of personal pronouns, also in the role of possessives in the genitive case.
+Clitic pronouns are the weak forms of personal pronouns (1), also in the role of possessives in the genitive case (2).

 #### Examples

-* _fikirsúzis <b>mu</b> ádras tiyá kalaǰí ne deyí ípis ta mi?_ “My mindless man why are you telling me this word?”
+1. _mána deyí, baγərdά <b>či</b>, put’ ísu._ “He calls her saying 'where are you mother?'”
-* mána deyí, baγərdά <b>či</b>, put’ ísu.
-“He calls her saying 'where are you mother?'”
+2. _fikirsúzis <b>mu</b> ádras tiyá kalaǰí ne deyí ípis ta mi?_ “My mindless man why are you telling me this word?”